Patrick N. Theros: Career

 Theros is active in promoting ties between the United States and Qatar.
+Upon retiring from the US Qatar Business Council in 2017, Theros took on responsibilities as Strategic Advisor to the Gulf International Forum, a Washington DC think tank focused on the Persian Gulf.

 During the run-up to the 2003 invasion of Iraq, he spoke out strongly in opposition.
 He also appeared on many TV and radio programs speaking strongly against the invasion.
 He writes regular op-ed pieces for the Greek-American newspaper, The National Herald, in New York.
+He also appears as a guest speaker on AlJazeera, Al-Hurra and Al-Araby TV Satellite channels.

 He is fluent in Spanish, Arabic, and Greek.
 Ambassador Theros is married to the former Aspasia Pahigiannis.
 They have one son and two daughters.

 Ambassador Theros attended public schools in Michigan, Ohio, and the District of Columbia.
 He graduated from Georgetown University's School of Foreign Service in 1963 and has done advanced study at the American University in Washington, D.C., and the Universidad Centroamericana in Managua.
 Ambassador Theros has also completed the Armed Forces Staff College at Norfolk, Virginia, and was appointed a Research Fellow at the National Defense University.